markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

   * IVs are generated through os.urandom()

-  * No Version and Timestamp metadata included

 * Unforgeable packet delivery confirmations

+* Flexible and extensible interface system

-* A variety of supported interface types
+  * Reticulum includes a large variety of built-in interface types

+  * Ability to load and utilise custom user- or community-supplied interface types

+  * Easily create your own custom interfaces for communicating over anything

+* Authentication and virtual network segmentation on all supported interface types

-* An intuitive and developer-friendly API
+* An intuitive and easy-to-use API

+  * Simpler and easier to use than sockets APIs and simpler, but more powerful

+  * Makes building distributed and decentralised applications much simpler

+* Reliable and efficient transfer of arbitrary amounts of data

+  * Reticulum can handle a few bytes of data or files of many gigabytes

+  * Sequencing, compression, transfer coordination and checksumming are automatic

+  * The API is very easy to use, and provides transfer progress

+* Lightweight, flexible and expandable Request/Response mechanism

 * Efficient link establishment